ConnorAlbert/ReactBugTracker/README.md

   - This app uses React, JavaScript, Spring Boot, MySQL, HTML, and CSS.
   - I Deployed React to Netlify and Spring Boot backend to heroku.

-## Reflection

- - I created this project to learn new technologies while also making something i could use in the future.